torcolvin/couchbase-lite-wiki/Legacy-Attachment-Handling.md

     * If found, remove the corresponding `_attachments` entry.
 * If all `_attachments` entries are removed, remove the property itself too.

+If this is a document that was created by CBL 2, the result is that the synthesized `_attachments` property will be removed, and the document will be exactly as it was in the originating database.

-The usual cases are: receiving a document created by CBL 2 (the synthesized `_attachments` property will simply be removed), or receiving a document created by CBL 1 or a different database (the `_attachments` property will be left alone since it contains the real attachments.)
-But this logic should also work in less common cases like a document upgraded from CBL 1.x where blobs have been added but the `_attachments` property not yet deleted.
+Otherwise, (the document was created by CBL 1 or a different database), the `_attachments` property will be left alone since it contains the real attachments.

+There are some other less likely cases, like a document upgraded from CBL 1.x where blobs have been added but the `_attachments` property not yet deleted; this algorithm should give good results then as well.